Client Configuration Keywords

 Use this keyword to forward connections from an arbitrary port on the server through the secure tunnel.
 The syntax for configuring this setting is:

 When the Secure Shell connection is established, the Secure Shell server opens a socket on its host (the computer running the Secure Shell server) using the designated remote port (listening_port).
+(On server hosts with multiple interfaces, use listening_host to specify which interface.)
 Configure your client application (the one whose data you want to forward) to send data to the forwarded socket (rather than directly to the destination host and port).
 When that client establishes a connection, all data sent to the forwarded port is redirected through the secure tunnel to the Secure Shell client, which decrypts it and then directs it to the destination socket (host,hostport).
+The optional protocol can be tcp or ftp.

 You can also configure remote port forwarding on the ssh command line using the -R option.